huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 **A lab in HUNT Cloud is a digital environment (laboratory) where your scientists access their scientific tools and resources for storage, computation and transport.
 You may attach one to many labs under your Data space**

-By default, a lab consist of a security framework that we control, and a home machine where your scientists can store data and run analysis.
+By default, a lab consists of a security framework that we control, and a home machine where your scientists can store data and run analysis.

-Your lab leader or lab coordinator choose the initial size of the home machine and the initial storage your want to start with.
+Your lab leader or lab coordinator choosees the initial size of the home machine and the initial storage you want to start with.
 From there they can adjust the machine size, add additional machines, and expand the storage resources throughout the project period.

 ::: details Lab order resources